Leadbeater lauds MSPs’ assisted dying vote amid warning Bill is ‘inadequate’

 The college said it has “unanswered questions” and warned of a shortage of consultant psychiatrists to meet the demands of the Bill.

-Dr Lade Smith, president of the RCP, said: “After extensive engagement with our members, and with the expertise of our assisted dying/assisted suicide working group, the RCP has reached the conclusion that we are not confident in the Terminally Ill Adults Bill in its current form, and we therefore cannot support the Bill as it stands.
+Dr Lade Smith, president of the RCPsych, said: “After extensive engagement with our members, and with the expertise of our assisted dying/assisted suicide working group, the RCPsych has reached the conclusion that we are not confident in the Terminally Ill Adults Bill in its current form, and we therefore cannot support the Bill as it stands.

 “It’s integral to a psychiatrist’s role to consider how people’s unmet needs affect their desire to live.
 The Bill, as proposed, does not honour this role, or require other clinicians involved in the process to consider whether someone’s decision to die might change with better support.